 The Digital Doppelgänger project aims to employ technology in the pursuit of aesthetic research while subjecting technology to humanistic questioning and scrutiny.
 In this sense, the project seeks to provoke reflection on the approach of the digital age and its consequences for the development of aesthetic notions.

-Digital DoppelgängerIvar Roban Križić (HR)
+Digital DoppelgängerIvar Roban Križić (HR/AT)

-Ivar Roban Križić (HR)
+Ivar Roban Križić (HR/AT)